 The cost – includes breakfast, hotel accommodation, coach, museums and guide, although food and drinks are not included – is £1,250 per person.

 The Commandos, were formed in June 1940, following a request from Winston Churchill, for special forces that could carry out raids against German-occupied Europe.
 Initially drawn from within the British Army from soldiers who volunteered for the Special Service Brigade, the Commandos’ ranks would eventually be filled by members of all branches of the British Armed Forces.
-By the end of the war 25,000 men had passed through the Commando course at Achnacarry.

 Beginning our tour in the UK we cross the coast and head southwards to our first stop at Bruneval to study ‘Operation Biting’, the famous 1942 raid on the ‘Wurzburg’ Radar Installation.
 A full afternoon following the action in detail provides a great perspective on the operation as a whole.